sindresorhus/fkill/readme.md

 ### fkill(input, options?)

-Returns a promise that resolves when the process is killed.
+Returns a promise that resolves when the processes are killed.

 #### input